Borovaneca/CarWash/README.md

 1. **`User Registration Activation Email`**: An event triggers the sending of an activation email upon registerDTO registration.
 2. **`Password Reset Email`**: Another event allows users to reset their passwords if they forget them.
+3. **`User Email Notification`**: Users will receive email notifications indicating whether the appointment has been accepted or rejected.

 ---